wanglab-neuro/Orofacial_Collaboration/atlas_project/NeuroGlancer_GUI.md

 # Projects for the NeuroGlancer computing project
 ## Milestone 1 - Manual global alignment of reference atlas to new brain
 Load an unprocessed brain.
-Add the reference atlas with affine procedures (translation, rotation, sheer) Translation by "grabbing" any landmark, rotation
+Add the reference atlas with affine procedures (translation, rotation, sheer).
+Display sections in 2-D with countours of landmarks and a 3-D representation.
+Translation by "grabbing" any landmark or by six "hot keys" (X="q","w"; Y="a","s"; Z="z","x"); sheer by six "hot keys"(DX="e","r"; DY="d","f"; DZ="c","v"); and rotation by six "hot keys"(pitch="t","y"; yaw="g","h"; rill="b","n"),
 ## Milestone 2 - Correction of alignment of reference atlas to new brain
-Load a brain that has been processed for alignment with the refernce atlas.
+Load a brain that has been processed for alignment with the reference atlas.

 ## Milestone 3 - Addition of new annotation by an expert anatomist
 Load a brain.